Senior Lecturer in Occupational Psychology

 Salary: £42,155 to £51,805 plus £3875 London weighting per annum

 Closing Date: Friday 16 December 2022

 Interview Date: To be confirmed

-Following successful recruitment of nine new lecturers in Psychology this academic year, we are pleased to be able to offer six further posts, including one for a Senior Lecturer in Occupational Psychology.
+Following a successful period of strong growth in our Psychology portfolio this academic year followed by healthy staff recruitment, we are pleased to be able to offer an additional post in Occupational Psychology.

-The School of Human Sciences recently re-located to the fantastic and newly refurbished Dreadnought building on the World Heritage site at the Old Royal Naval College, Greenwich.
-This move, along with the creation of new laboratory facilities, is part of significant investment in the School and part of a long-term plan to build internationally leading research and teaching in the Faculty.
-As part of this investment we are looking to appoint a dynamic and engaged colleague to help grow and develop the School.
-In particular, we will be developing our portfolio of accredited postgraduate taught programmes, including a Masters degree in Occupational Psychology.
+The School of Human Sciences recently relocated to the fantastic and newly refurbished Dreadnought building on the World Heritage site at the Old Royal Naval College, Greenwich.
+This move, along with the creation of new laboratory facilities, is part of a significant investment in the School and part of a long-term plan to build internationally leading research and teaching in the Faculty.
+As part of this investment, we are looking to appoint a dynamic and engaged colleague to help grow and develop the school.
+In particular, we will be developing our portfolio of accredited postgraduate taught programmes, including a master’s degree in Occupational Psychology.
 This will consolidate and extend our existing provision in, for example, our accredited BSc H Business Psychology programme.

 - Centre for Chronic Disease and Ageing

 - Centre for Professional Workforce Development

 - Centre for Thinking and Learning

 The school has an active and growing research base.
 We performed well in REF2021, particularly with regard to the ‘research environment’.
 The University is currently rated TEF silver, reflecting our excellent teaching and learning, and we have realistic aspirations to achieve a TEF rating of ‘gold’ in any forthcoming assessment exercise.